 Helpful information about red tide

-There’s really no way to predict how bad this current bloom will get or how long it will last, but there are a number of resources available to readers to help them make informed decisions when planning outdoor activities.
+There’s really no way to predict how bad a bloom will get or how long it will last, but there are a number of resources available to readers to help them make informed decisions when planning outdoor activities during red tides.
 The Florida Fish and Wildlife Conservation Commission maintains a daily sample map that shows results from the last eight days of red tide sampling.
 In addition, forecasting tools have been developed that predict where a bloom might move over the next four days.
 During a bloom, red tide tends to be patchy.
 As a result, impacts can vary widely from one beach to another and over the course of a day.
 New tools are being developed to forecast respiratory irritation due to red tide blooms at every beach every day.
 These decision tools will allow beach goers to determine where and when conditions are forecast to be most favorable for visiting beaches during a red tide event.